-Once the fire alarm has been set up and customized, it is a good idea to test the fire alarm to verify that everything is working as intended.
+Once the fire alarm has been set up and customised, it is a good idea to test the fire alarm to verify that everything is working as intended.
 When you click "Test Alarm", a window will appear that allows you to confirm that you actually want to test the fire alarm.
 Remember that when you run the test, all sirens that are set to go on will start beeping (if your device supports this.
 For example, the Fibaro siren does not support this).

 During an actual event, the fire window will take control of the entire app.
 You can turn off sirens and shut down the alarm by clicking "False alarm".

 If someone confirms an alarm, others with access to the same household will see that it is a confirmed event in the timeline.
 The log will list events relevant to a fire, such as high temperature, detection of fire in other rooms, windows or doors that are opened, rooms with movement, etc.

 If you click "False Alarm" and a detector still detects smoke, the fire alarm will reappear.
 If you have version 40 or later of Futurehome's SDCO smoke detector, you can deactivate it for five minutes by clicking and holding the button on the front of the detector.

 The push notification of the fire alarm is activated by default.
 As a user, you can choose not to subscribe to push notification about fire.
 This is done under push notification settings.
 Read more about push notifications here.